harshbhatt7585/skin-care-assistant/README.md

    ```
 4. Visit the printed URL, allow camera access (or upload a photo), capture a frame, describe your concerns, then click **Build my ritual**.

+### Customizing focus/environment options

+Edit `public/options.json` to control the focus chips and environment dropdown shown in the ritual builder — no source changes required.

 ## Formula Scout Agent

 - Uses [SerpAPI](https://serpapi.com/) (Google Shopping engine) to fetch public product listings that reference your ingredient brief.
 Supply `VITE_SERP_API_KEY` to enable it.